Skip to content

 Device

-A Device object containing an offset grid of circles.
+A Device object containing an offset grid of disks.

 Source code in prefab/shapes.py